-When telling the Bible Story use words that everyone understands.
+Be clear When telling the Bible Story use words that everyone understands.
 Don’t clutter your story with terminology that you won’t have time to explain.
 Tell everyone that Zacchaeus was short but leave out his job.
 You don’t have time to explain to toddlers what tax is.

-When telling a Bible Story to toddlers it helps to keep their adults involved.
+Keep your adult listeners busy When telling a Bible Story to toddlers it helps to keep their adults involved.
 Encourage everyone to join in with a variety of actions to do, phrases to repeat, sounds to make.

-Plan ahead.
+Plan your stories for the year Plan ahead.
 Look at term dates (use your local school dates) and work out your timetable.
 Note down any special dates you want to celebrate – Harvest, Christmas, Easter, summer party.
 Plan your stories for the year ahead.
 Start with a theme for each half term.
 Some ideas –… Read More Storytelling tip #13

-Knitted toys are some of the best storytelling props you can have.
+Knit some storytelling characters Knitted toys are some of the best storytelling props you can have.
 If you can’t knit find someone who can.
 Acrylic yarn is inexpensive and comes in lots of colours.
 You don’t need loads of knitted toys – just a few men and woman with different hair (some grey for older… Read More Storytelling tip #11

-Keeping a collection of ideas is great – if you have a few weeks and you don’t know what to do you have ideas to fall back on.
+Start a file of your storytelling ideas Keeping a collection of ideas is great – if you have a few weeks and you don’t know what to do you have ideas to fall back on.
 Think of themes – homes Jesus visited, stories people told, things God made.
 Under these headings add specific stories, prop… Read More Storytelling tip #10

-If you can, store your storytelling props in a box.
+Sort out storage for your storytelling items If you can, store your storytelling props in a box.
 Take a photo of each item and stick it to the outside of the box.
 You will be able to see at a glance what you have.
 This should save you time!
 No more hunting high and low… Read More Storytelling tip #9

+Collect items that you can use in storytelling.
 Taking items from a story bag is great for keeping attention.
 Props help understanding.
 Build a collection of items you can use.
 Blue cloth for sea or sky, toy tools (lots of stories about building), toy animals (creation), a tent to transform into a big fish, a… Read More Storytelling tip #8

-Taking items out of a storybag during a story builds interest.
+Buy or make a story bag that you will love using Taking items out of a storybag during a story builds interest.
 Use a bag that’s large enough and attractive for the children and easy for you to use.
 No plastic bags!